Alan K. Goodboy, Ph.D.

 Applications of Structural Equation Modeling for Communication Science

-Relational Turbulence
+Relational Turbulence in Close Relationships

 How do married couples communicate during times of transition and uncertainty?